pfrazee/pfrazee.github.io/_posts/2014-03-31-devjournal-essential-interactions.md

 **Thoughts**: Funny little video.
 There's an open question that I want to answer, which is whether you really need "modes" (applications) which are tightly optimized to a particular usecase, or whether a unified HCI can actually cover all kinds of interactions and do so in a nice way.
 There are a couple of reasons why I'm wondering about this.

  1. System-awareness.
 In a more powerful graphics environment with zooming, high entity count, levels of detail &ndash; and for that matter, HMDs &ndash; you have a lot more canvas to fill with information.
-Modern GUIs tend to hide a lot to optimize a workflow, but, taking from the original RTS inspiration for Layer1, things like scrollable maps with minimaps show you can actually pack in a lot more info.
+Modern GUIs tend to hide a lot to optimize a workflow, but, taking from the original RTS inspiration for Layer1, things like scrollable maps with minimaps show you can actually pack in a lot more state.

  2. Flexibility.
 Applications follow a binary mindset where there's the development vs the use.
 I don't think there should be a divide.
 Rather, I think people should be able to construct new tools on the fly.

 So it's particularly interesting watching the GUI builder in this video, because there is an "on-the-fly" concept at work here, but it's not a very satisfying one because the units of assembly are so mundane.
-Interface elements like textfields and buttons don't speak to the inner structures of the system; they're artiface which could be naturally handled in a more elegant HCI.
+Interface elements like textfields and buttons don't speak to the inner structures of the system; they're artifice which could be naturally handled in a more elegant HCI.
 Since the SUN and NeXT PCs are made of blackbox applications, the HCI systems can't really be of service except to give them GUI primitives and a mostly-automated way to connect them to the blackbox's endpoints.

 <br>